taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # FAQ
 1. Why not use EasyEffects?
 As far as I know EasyEffects can't upmix sound to 4 speakers.
 2. Is this as good as Asahi Audio for Macbooks?
-I use the same pipewire filter chain they do, not the voltage sensing although I think that could be technically possible.
+I use the same pipewire filter chain they do, but not the Voltage/Current sensing so technically no, but it does sound good.
 3. Which Bankstown settings did you use?
 Custom tuning based on slightly tweaking Macbook Air M1 13 inch 2020 profile.

 # Sources I used